abinezer/abinezer/README.md

 - 👋 Hi, I’m Abishai
-- 👀 I am a Research Scientist at the Baker Lab - University of Washongton!
+- 👀 I am a Research Scientist at the Baker Lab - University of Washington!

 <!---
 abinezer/abinezer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.